abhijeetdhara/monoSheet/README.md

 ---

 # Under major changes
-### Recently I got to know about the policies enforced by my employer about the IP, techincally I do not own the IP of this project although I'd still be the author of this project.
-### I got some good insights on the security side due to employer's involvement into monoSheet.
+Recently I got to know about the policies enforced by my employer about the IP, techincally I do not own the IP of this project although I'd still be the author of this project.
+I got some good insights on the security side due to employer's involvement into monoSheet.
+There are few other features I'd like to add before marking the project as PROD ready.
 ### Please note that this still remains to be an open source project under the MIT license, as to respect the IP ownership I'll update the license agreement in a few days.

-### There are few other features I'd like to add before marking the project as PROD ready
+---

+# Future updates in pipeline

+1. "Me" filter for saved search filter baked into the integration.
+2. Support for OAuth 1.0a
+3. Support for OAuth 2.0

 ---